egaba/ember-yup/README.md

 Validation libraries have a similar goal in mind: to ensure that only valid data makes its way to the database.

 `ember-changeset` was developed to circumvent issues caused by components using 2-way binding (such as `{{input}}`).
-To ensure that the underlying object never becomes invalid, this library adds a layer inbetween the object and the application, called a `changeset`.
+To ensure that the underlying object never becomes invalid, this library adds a layer between the object and the application, called a `changeset`.
 By having the application interface this `changeset` layer, it guarantees that only valid data could be set on the underlying object.
 With `ember-changeset-validations`, Changesets could read ValidationMaps to determine whether changes are valid for a given set of data.

-This library doesn't have an opinion on how data is set in your app.
-Having invalid data in the local store is okay, just as long as we can get the user to correct it before the request is sent.
+This library doesn't have an opinion on how data is organized in your app.
+Setting invalid data in the local store is okay, just as long as we can get the user to correct it before the request is sent.
 Unlike `ember-changeset`, this library validates **after** values have been updated in the underlying object.
 It allows this library to embrace usage of observers and computed properties and allows applications to interface directly with the underlying objects/models.

 ## Contributing